Popular Canadian tax credits and deductions (2025)

 Deductions work to lower your taxable income, so less of your earnings are subject to tax in the first place, potentially dropping you into a lower tax bracket.

 Tax credits, by comparison, reduce the amount of tax you pay, potentially lowering your tax bill.
 There are two types of tax credits: refundable and non-refundable.
 Refundable credits are paid out even if you don’t owe any income tax.
 Non-refundable tax credits, however, can only be used to offset income tax you owe.
-While non-refundable tax credits can reduce your tax bill to zero, they won’t qualify you for a tax refund.
+While non-refundable tax credits can reduce your tax bill to zero, they won’t result in a tax refund.

 Popular tax deductions in Canada